 - (a) is operated by:

 - (i) a certificate holder; or

 - (ii) the aerodrome operator; or

 - (iii) a person authorised for that purpose by a certificate holder or the aerodrome operator; and

 - (b) confirms CTAF radio frequency selection by pilots of aircraft operating in the terminal airspace of the aerodrome.

 remote island means:

 - (a) Christmas Island; or

+- (b) the Cocos (Keeling) Islands; or

-- (b) Lord Howe Island; or
+- (c) Lord Howe Island; or

-- (c) Norfolk Island.
+- (d) Norfolk Island.